vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 ```

 This simple abstraction allows us to refactor the compiler-switching code in
-our ftplugin to the following, foregoing any need for the functions:
+our filetype plugin to the following, foregoing any need for the functions:

 ```vim
 nnoremap <buffer> ,b